Skip to main content

 In this module you will develop a sound understanding of:

-• the concepts of ethnic group and nation, and their performative correlates, ethnicity and nationalism
+• the concepts of ethnic group, nation and religion, and their performative correlates: ethnicity, nationalism, religiosity

-• a range of approaches to ethnic, national and religious conflict.
+• a range of major political science approaches to ethnic, national and religious conflict.

 You will apply these analytical models to case studies across space and time.